OGB-LSC: A Large-Scale Challenge for Machine Learning on Graphs: Acknowledgement

 \section{Acknowledgement}

-We thank Michele Catasta for helpful discussion, Shigeru Maya for motivating the project, Adrijan Bradaschia for setting up the server for the project, and Amit Bleiweiss and Benjamin Braun for providing helpful feedback on our baseline code.
+We thank Michele Catasta and Larry Zitnick for helpful discussion, Shigeru Maya for motivating the project, Adrijan Bradaschia for setting up the server for the project, and Amit Bleiweiss, Benjamin Braun and Hanjun Dai for providing helpful feedback on our baseline code, and the DGL Team for hosting our large datasets.

 Stanford University is supported by DARPA under Nos.
 N660011924033 (MCS); ARO under Nos.
 W911NF-16-1-0342 (MURI), W911NF-16-1-0171 (DURIP); NSF under Nos.
 OAC-1835598 (CINES), OAC-1934578 (HDR), CCF-1918940 (Expeditions), IIS-2030477 (RAPID); Stanford Data Science Initiative, Wu Tsai Neurosciences Institute, Chan Zuckerberg Biohub, Amazon, JPMorgan Chase, Docomo, Hitachi, JD.com, KDDI, NVIDIA, Dell, Toshiba, Intel, and UnitedHealth Group.
 Weihua Hu is supported by Funai Overseas Scholarship and Masason Foundation Fellowship.
 Matthias Fey is supported by the German Research Association (DFG) within the Collaborative Research Center SFB 876 ``Providing Information by Resource-Constrained Analysis'', project A6.
 Hongyu Ren is supported by Masason Foundation Fellowship and Apple PhD Fellowship.
 Jure Leskovec is a Chan Zuckerberg Biohub investigator.